 Rosalind Blackwell ND MRN MCPP LCSP (Phys) PG Dip Nutritional Medicine

-Rosalind is a registered medical herbalist, naturopathic physician and clinic director.
+Rosalind is a doctor of naturopathic medicine, (not a GMC doctor), medical herbalist and clinic director.
 She completed her 4 year training as a herbalist at the then School of Herbal Medicine, Tunbridge Wells in 1986 and as a naturopath at the then British College of Naturopathy and Osteopathy in 1994.
-She is also qualified in massage and manipulation and holds a diploma in remedial massage and manipulative therapy.
+She is also qualified in massage and joint manipulation and holds a diploma in remedial massage and manipulative therapy.
 She holds a Post Graduate Diploma in Nutritional Medicine from the University of Surrey.
+She has been in practice for over 30 years.

 - Member of the General Council and Register of Naturopaths